iotaledger/evil-tools/README.md

 - `duration`: _string_ - Spam duration.
 If not provided spam will lats infinitely.
 Format: separated by commas list of decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '-1.5h' or '2h45m'.
 Valid time units are 'ns', 'us', 'ms', 's', 'm', 'h'.
 - `rate`: _int_ - Spamming rate for provided 'spammer'.
 Format: numbers separated with comma, e.g. 10,100,1 if three spammers were provided for 'spammer' parameter. (default 1)
 - `scenario`: _string_ - Name of the EvilBatch that should be used for the spam.
-By default uses Scenario1.
+By default, uses Scenario1.
 Possible scenarios can be found in evilwallet/customscenarion.go.
 - `spammer`: _string_ - Spammers used during test.
 Format: strings separated with comma, available options: 'blk' - block, 'tx' - transaction, 'ds' - double spends spammers, 'nds' - n-spends spammer, 'custom' - spams with provided scenario, 'bb' - blowball
 - `unit`: _duration_ - Time unit for the spamming rate.
 Format: decimal numbers, each with optional fraction and a unit suffix, such as '300ms', '-1.5h' or '2h45m'.
 Valid time units are 'ns', 'us', 'ms', 's', 'm', 'h'. (default 1s)